 When working with a mentor, new teachers should keep in mind that their mentors are teachers as well and therefore be mindful of their mentors’ time and be sure not to be too demanding.
 It is also important to note that new teachers should expect to need to adjust their mentors’ suggestions in order to fit their own classes, since their class needs will differ from those of their mentors’.
 Mentors can often help with resources, and mentors at the same school can help new teachers understand the school culture.

-Helpful tip: Conferences are a great way to build a network with other teachers and access professional development opportunities in psychology that often are not available at state social science conferences.
-Professional development opportunities in psychology include:
+A comprehensive listing of state, regional, and national professional development opportunities for high school psychology teachers is available online.
+This listing includes both conferences, which are a great way to build a network with other teachers and access professional development opportunities in psychology that often are not available at state social science conferences, and local or regional teaching networks.

 - APA Annual Convention